clearlinux/clear-linux-documentation/source/clear-linux/getting-started/kernels.rst

 Compatible |CL| kernels
 #######################

-The |CLOSIA| provides several Linux kernels distributed over several bundles.
+The |CLOSIA| provides the following Linux kernels with a respective bundle.
-These `bundles`_ serve the following specific use cases.
+This document describes the specific use cases these `bundles`_ serve and provides links to their source code.

 Kernel native
 =============